How cold is it in a cryotherapy chamber?

-The coldest temperature ever recorded on Earth is −89.2°C, while typical whole-body cryotherapy temperature ranges from -100°C to -180°C. That sounds like enough to turn any living creature into a frozen stone.
+The coldest temperature ever recorded on Earth is -89.2°C, while the typical whole-body cryotherapy temperature you see on the screen ranges from -65°C to -180°C. That sounds like enough to turn any living creature into a frozen stone.

 However, people pay good money to expose their almost naked bodies to bone-chilling cold for better health, athletic performance, or aesthetic purposes.
 Spas, wellness centers, and rehabs worldwide integrate cryotherapy into their treatment plans as it gets increasingly popular.

-Let’s go deeper into the temperature aspect of cryotherapy to understand why the freezing range is critical for effective outcomes.
+Let’s go deeper into the cryotherapy temperature aspect to understand why the freezing range is critical for effective outcomes.

 Has cryotherapy always used super-freezing temperatures?